-LEED Construction and Soft dB Play Well Together
+LEED Building and Sound Masking Play Well Together

 As the demand for more sustainable building options increases, green construction is becoming more popular within the international construction market.
 It comes as no surprise that Soft dB experts are increasingly involved in LEED certified projects.
 Such projects often aim at delivering modern, bright, airy workspaces that put employee wellness, health and productivity at the core.
 However, green building design brings new acoustical engineering, vibration and noise mitigation challenges that didn’t previously arise in conventional construction methods.
 Tackling this new set of challenges is what Soft dB does best.